christophercalm/personal-blog/posts/you-cant-have-fun-under-1000.md

 As a possible scenario, let us imagine that you want to start kayak fishing.
 The first step that I would take would be to look for decent equipment on a related subreddit.
 There will probably be some thread that lists an "entry-level" option for around $1000-$2000.

 This seems to be a common theme.
 All of the cheaper options will be disparaged as something that you will "grow out of" or will inexplicably disintegrate the moment you bring it home.
-I have noticed this with varied hobby areas such as fishing, hunting, cycling, and even computer keyboards.
+I have noticed this with varied hobby areas such as fishing, hunting, cycling, and even computer keyboards .

 I believe that the reality is that the people that spend a large amount of time on these forums compare with each other and have a vested interest in feeling like their financial investment was worth it.
 One way to feel that one is part of something or a social group is to make a larger financial investment than others would have made.